Bachelor of Arts in Development Economics: Career Path

 • Macroeconomics: covers the performance and behavior of the economy as a whole, including issues such as inflation, unemployment, and economic growth.

-• Development Economics: covers the economic and social factors that affect economic development in less developed countries, including theories of economic growth and development, and the impact of trade, foreign aid, and investment on development.
+• Development Economics covers the economic and social factors that affect economic development in less developed countries.
+It includes theories of economic growth and development, as well as the impact of trade, foreign aid, and investment on development.

 • Quantitative Methods: covers statistical methods and data analysis techniques used in economic research, including econometrics, statistical inference, and data visualization.